falbrech-hsdg/aludratest-maven-plugin/README.md

 aludratest-maven-plugin
 =======================

-A Maven plugin providing reporting and other goals related to AludraTest.
+A Maven plugin providing reporting and other goals using the AludraTest framework.